 Commission members are a group of volunteers, aiming for a representative of each deanery, with a co-opted member representing the the Union of Catholic Mothers, and the support of the priest advisor, Canon Matthew Jones.
-The archdiocesan parenting support worker, Joanne White, formerly a deanery representative on the Commission, now works in close cooperation with the Commission.
+The Archdiocesan M&FL Co-ordinator & Family Life Worker, Joanne White, formerly a deanery representative on the Commission, now works in close cooperation with the Commission.

 The areas we support:

 We encourage contacts in parishes to develop ways to celebrate marriage

 We provide training to those who support the bereaved